Indian South Africans: Events

 Among the major charity and cultural events in South Africa, organised every year by the local Indian community is the Gandhi Walk, which is the oldest event in South Africa commemorating Mahatma Gandhi.
 Held annually in Lenasia, south of Johannesburg, it has been held 34 times.

 The Durban Festival of Chariots is organised annually at the beachfront by the ISKCON.
 The festival is attended by tens of thousands of people.
 In Lenasia a gala fund-raising banquet of the Saaberie Chishty Ambulance Service is held annually.

+Distribution

+The following table shows the distribution of Asian and Indian people by province, according to the South African National Census of 2022: